-The Company is subject to conflicts of interest arising from its relationship with its manager, ICAI, and ICAI's affiliates.
+The Company is subject to conflicts of interest arising from its relationship with ICAI, and ICAI's affiliates.
+In December 1997, IMH and IFC entered into a services agreement (the "Services Agreement") with ICAI pursuant to which ICAI agreed to provide certain human resource, data and phone communications services for IMH and IFC.
 ICAI, through its affiliation with ICII, has interests that may conflict with those of the Company in fulfilling certain of its duties.
-In addition, certain of the officers and Directors of ICII or its affiliates are also officers and Directors of the Company, including H. Wayne Snavely and Joseph R. Tomkinson, Chairman of the Board and Chief Executive Officer of IMH, respectively.
-The Company also relies upon ICAI (which has entered into a subcontract with ICII to provide certain management services to the Company as ICAI deems necessary) for the oversight of day-to-day operations of its business.
-All other operations of the Company are conducted through ICIFC and IWLG.
+In addition, certain of the officers and Directors of ICII or its affiliates are also officers and Directors of the Company, including H. Wayne Snavely and Joseph R. Tomkinson, a Director and Chief Executive Officer of IMH, respectively.
+The Company also relies upon ICAI to provide the services under the Services Agreement.
+All other operations of the Company are conducted through IFC and IWLG.
 No assurance can be given that the Company's relationships with ICAI and its affiliates will continue indefinitely.
-The failure or inability of ICAI to provide the services required of it under the Management Agreement (or of ICII to perform its obligations under its subcontract with ICAI) or any other agreements or arrangements with the Company would have a material adverse effect on the Company's business.
+The failure or inability of ICAI to provide the services required of it under the Services Agreement or any other agreements or arrangements with the Company would have a material adverse effect on the Company's business.